 This Faculty Appeals Board shall be constituted of 12 tenured faculty members who will be elected by the faculty to three year terms.
-All tenured faculty members, with the exception of department chairs, associate chairs, Divisional Executive Committee members, Faculty Executive Committee members, and deans will be eligible for selection to this standing pool.
-The election shall take place in two rounds: In the first round, nine members (three from each division) shall be elected.
-In the second round, three more at-large members will be elected.
-To ensure representation from interdisciplinary programs, should no such person be included in the first nine, the person who receives the most votes and who is affiliated with an interdisciplinary program shall be included among the at-large members.
+All tenured faculty members, with the exception of department chairs, Divisional Executive Committee members, Faculty Executive Committee members, and deans will be eligible for selection to this standing pool.
+The election shall take place in four rounds: In the first round, the top four people for each divisional opening shall be nominated.
+In the second round, the divisional members shall be elected by the Borda Count method.
+In the third and fourth rounds, three more at-large members will be elected as in rounds one and two.
+To ensure representation from interdisciplinary programs, should no such person be included in the nine divisional representatives, the person who receives the most votes and who is affiliated with an interdisciplinary program shall be included among the at-large members.
 All 12 members of the Faculty Appeals Board will be supported in their role by receiving appropriate training as determined by the Dean.

-The appeal panel reviews the file of the faculty member making the appeal and may interview any persons who participated in the process leading to the Dean’s recommendation.
-The review by the appeal panel is limited to a determination whether the procedures that were followed prior to the Dean’s recommendation accorded with those prescribed in this Handbook and whether the Dean’s recommendation is based on a proper and adequate consideration of the file.
-The appeal panel should not substitute its own judgment for that of the Dean on the merits of whether the faculty member should be given tenure.
-We affirm the definitions of “proper” and “adequate” formulated by the American Association of University Professors:
+The appeal panel reviews the file of the faculty member making the appeal and may interview any persons who participated in the process leading to the Dean’s decision.
+The review by the appeal panel is limited to a determination of 1. whether the procedures that were followed prior

 If the President finds no procedural grounds for reconsidering the tenure file, but intends to reverse the recommendation of the Dean, the President discusses with the Faculty Executive Committee his or her reasons for either denying tenure or recommending to the Board of Trustees that tenure be awarded in this case.
 The President communicates the recommendation to the faculty member within two weeks of receiving the appeal board’s report.
 The President’s recommendation may not be appealed.